-With traffic congestion in Chelmsford reaching highs of 95% capacity at peak times, the public are being asked to comment on proposals to increase walking and cycling routes around the city.
+With traffic congestion in Chelmsford reaching highs of 95% capacity at peak times, the public are being asked by Essex County Council to comment on proposals to increase walking and cycling routes around the city.

 The planned changes